thenurhabib/scancss/readme.md

 <hr>

-### scancss is a fastest tool to detect Cross Site automatically and it's also an intelligent payload generator.
+### scancss is a fastest tool to detect Cross Site scripting (XSS) automatically and it's also an intelligent payload generator.

 <br>